 Decorating for the holidays is made fun again when you’ve got the tips and tricks to getting it done right.
 Check out our tips on hanging holiday lights safely, efficiently, and beautifully!

 Map It Out

-From windows to railings, getting a variety of clips to suit the spot on your home is key to decorating with lights.
+From windows to railings, getting a variety of clips to suit the spot in your home is key to decorating with lights.
 Clips not only hold the lights in place you are also insuring the lights will avoid any wear and tear of being replaced next year.
 Space the clips about 8 inches apart to avoid drooping strands.
 Make sure you are using the right clip for the correct location.
-Roof line clips will work differently than window clips.
+Roofline clips will work differently than window clips.
 Get the correct clip and you will avoid the headache of restringing your lights later.
 Do not use staples when attaching lights as they can damage the cords.

 Hang The Lights

 When placing the holiday lights in the clip, make sure the plug end is closest to the power source.
 This will help avoid cords being exposed around your decoration setup.
-Always use outdoor extension cords and outdoor power source.
+Always use outdoor extension cords and an outdoor power source.
 An outdoor timer is a great option to add to your connection to keep your lights on during your preferred display times.

 Always follow manufacturers instructions before using any product.
 For more helpful tips and advice visit your neighborhood Ace.